beetbox/beets/docs/reference/config.rst

 In addition to comparing the tagged metadata with the match metadata for similarity, you can also specify an ordered list of preferred countries and media types.

 A distance penalty will be applied if the country or media type from the match metadata doesn't match.
 The order is important, the first item will be most preferred.
+Each item may be a regular expression, and will be matched case insensitively.
+The number of media will be stripped when matching preferred media (e.g. "2x" in "2xCD").

 You can also tell the autotagger to prefer matches that have a release year closest to the original year for an album.